 What happens when there is too much carbohydrates or sugar?

-- The liver works hard to keep up, but when insulin puts the key into the cell, the cell does not respond because they have become insulin-resistant.
+The liver works hard to keep up, but when insulin puts the key into the cell, the cell does not respond because they have become insulin-resistant.
 They are full and want no more.

 Therefore the sugar is made into cholesterol and triglycerides so the fat cells get fatter and fatter.
 This kind of cholesterol and triglycerides clog the arteries.

 But lets say there is too much sugar most of the time.
 Because the muscles are not getting the energy (sugar) they need, they are starving even though the rest of the body is getting fatter.